Skip to main content Skip to footer

 Similarly, panelized modular offices have a system that allows for the building panels to snap into place with one another effortlessly.
 Since “The System” was taken, the Panel Built modular building system is our very own binder post system!
 Essentially, the binder posts act as a way to attach one panel to another every 4 feet, in any direction needed.
 The posts themselves are made from aluminum and come with a piece of snap cover to house any and all electrical components.
 With the binder posts, top channel, and base channel, the wall panels are fully encased, providing a rigid frame.

-To learn more about our panelized wall system, or talk to us about Legos call us at 800-636-3873 or send us an email to info@panelbuilt.com.
+To learn more about our panelized wall system, call us at 800-636-3873 or send us an email to info@panelbuilt.com.